Want to learn new ways to make extra money?

 If you only have a few minutes here and there, you can still use that free time to make extra money right from your smartphone.
 Here are some free apps that pay you just for using them.

-Similar to ShopTracker, MobileXpression tracks app and Internet usage on your smartphone or tablet.
+MobileXpression is an app that tracks internet usage on your smartphone or tablet.
 Once you’ve been an active member for a week, you’ll be rewarded with your first gift card.
 Each week you keep the app on your phone, you’re eligible for additional credits you can exchange for more gift cards.

 Most of us are guilty of hanging onto things that we never use, myself included.
 Take a day and go through all your old stuff and get rid of some of it!
 One tool that is really helpful for this is Decluttr.
-You can enter your items barcodes into their valuation engine and they’ll give you an instant offer.
+You can enter the number on your item’s barcode [into their valuation engine] and they’ll give you an instant offer.
 Then you simply pack all your items into a box and ship them off for free.

 22. Cash Back with Ibotta

 The Ibotta app gives you cash back on the groceries you already buy.
 Some deals are brand specific, while others give you cash just for purchasing a certain type of item, like a loaf of bread from any brand.
-Choose your deals before you check out, then submit a picture of your receipt and get paid via Venmo, PayPal, or gift cards.
-Sign up with Ibotta to claim your $10 welcome bonus.
+Choose your deals before you check out, then submit a picture of your receipt and get paid via Venmo, PayPal, or redeem for gift cards.
+Sign up with Ibotta and also claim a $10 welcome bonus.

 Ways to Make Extra Money Online